akasuv/fedhub_beta/README.md

 ### The Content

-The resource contents are linked with an outside link, like YouTube, Medium links.
+The resource contents are linked with outside links, like YouTube, Medium links.